Hendrix-CS/csci150/projects/project1.md

     Did you bring the title for the vehicle?  no Please return when you have the title with all signatures from the buyer and seller.

+## Conditionals

+Throughout the project, you should use conditionals (`if`, `elif`, `else`, as appropriate) to control the flow.
+In general, you should ask the user a question and then determine what to do next depending on their answer.
+In some cases, their answer will indicate that the program should stop. *However*, this should be handled directly by the conditionals and the flow, not by resorting to any of `quit()` or `exit()` or similar.
+Check with your instructor if you are not sure whether your have followed this instruction correctly.

 ## Input/Output

 To complete this program, you will need to learn about the `print` function, the `input` function, and type conversion functions.